Ouss-tagh-dev/complete-practice-project-Ract-js/README.md

 Getting Started
-To use this mini-app, first clone the repository and run npm install to install the required dependencies.
-Then, start the app with npm start on your local machine.
+To use this mini-app, first clone the repository and run "npm install" to install the required dependencies.
+Then, start the app with "npm start" on your local machine.

 Dependencies